shaka3507/whistl/README.md

 To run this application locally:

 1. **Prerequisites**
-   - Node.js 18+ installed on your machine
+   - Node.js 20.12.2 or later installed on your machine (as specified in `.nvmrc`)
    - npm or yarn package manager
+   - nvm (Node Version Manager) installed

 2. **Setup**
    - Clone this repository